 Please find Ellen Vreenegoor’s presentation here: Vreenegoor Dealing with water 23-3-2018

 After these two presentations a discussion followed.
 One of the questions was if in the past it was easier for people to live with the water.
 Vreenegoor stated that along the river Meuse, in the cities, people were used to flooding cellars.

 The third speaker was Daniël Goedbloed, programme manager of Amsterdam Rainproof.
 He introduced the Amsterdam Rainproof initiative and updated us on different projects taking place on the household, street and neighbourhood level to protect Amsterdam from frequent downpours.
 The Rainproof initiative offers a network platform to promote hydrocitizenship, encouraging all Amsterdammers to take an active role in tackling the issue.

 Please find Daniël Goedbloed’s presentation here: Goedbloed_Rainproof 23-3-2018

-The final speaker of the day was Ralph Lasage, senior researcher at Amsterdam Water Science and the Institute of Environmental Studies of the VU.
+The final speaker of the day was Ralph Lasage, senior researcher at Amsterdam Water Science and the Institute for Environmental Studies (IVM) at the VU.
 He presented the project of the ‘polderdak’.
 He hopes that the VU will realise this type of green roof on the latest building under construction, the Nieuwe Universiteitsgebouw.